dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-open-ai-nodejs-and-react.md

 ---

 {{< youtube TwoeHvE7cIE >}}
-OpenAI is tranding topics, I heard a lot about it and curious to know more about it.
+OpenAI ChatGPT is tranding topics, I heard a lot about it and curious to know more about it.
 I sign up and tried ChatGPT.
 ChatGPT is really cool, and it's more than what I thought.

 >OpenAI offer a spectrum of models with different levels of power suitable for different tasks,